1j01/delayed-casualty/IDEAS.md

-If there's some kind of tie (draw/timeout.. maybe BOTH swords break at the same time both blocking??) there can be a sudden death final standoff/JUMPoff more like it HEH, with the jumping and slice-a-dicing and a no-no to the blocking
+If there's some kind of tie (draw/timeout.. maybe BOTH swords break at the same time both blocking??) there can be a sudden death final standoff/JUMPoff more like it HEH, with the jumping and slice-a-dicing and a no-no to the blocking.

 Note: screenshots leaked here: http://tvtropes.org/pmwiki/pmwiki.php/Main/SingleStrokeBattle